 Additional Considerations

 Federal employees in specialized roles, such as law enforcement officers and firefighters, can use the FERS retirement calculator to understand their specific retirement benefits.
 For those in the Further Revised Annuity Employee (FRAE) category, the FERS FRAE calculator is essential.
-The Federal Pension calculator is also a valuable tool for these employees.
+The Federal Retirement Calculator is also a valuable tool for these employees.

 Utilizing the right tools, such as the FERS pension calculator, and the TSP retirement calculator, can significantly enhance your retirement planning experience.
 By taking advantage of these calculators, especially if you're a firefighter, you can make well-informed decisions, optimize your retirement benefits, and ensure a financially secure future.
 Remember, careful planning today paves the way for a comfortable and worry-free retirement tomorrow.